Finally, a Steakhouse That Actually Gives a Damn About What They're Doing

 They Actually Know How to Run a Restaurant

 The service here is what service used to be like before everyone decided that "casual dining" meant you should feel lucky if your server acknowledges your existence.
-These people are professionals who know their menu, know their wine list, and actually really care about whether you're having a good time.
+These people are professionals.
+They know their menu, know their wine list, and actually care about whether you're having a good time.

 Plus, they've got live music on weekends that isn't so loud you have to scream at your dinner companion.
 Revolutionary concept, I know.